ahmadalibaloch/Angular-AdminLTE/README.md

 Angularjs integration /Implementation on top of renowned Admin-LTE theme (https://github.com/almasaeed2010/AdminLTE) now with many useful directives and features an Angularjs Web App should have.

+How to run:
+- Install Visual Studio
+- Run the `npm install` command in repository folder
+- Open the folder in Visual Studio Code
+- Run the Visual Studio Code command `Ctrl+Shift+B`

+Repository Info:
+- Source code is available in TypeScript
+- AngularJs latest is used
+- All pages are Angular Components

+Contributions needed to convert view pages from old them to Angular components

 Browser Support
 ---------------